alhajee/ckan/doc/user-guide.rst

 #.
 Select the "Add Organization" button below the search box.

 #.
-CKAN displays the "Create an Organization" page.
+FMLD displays the "Create an Organization" page.

 #.
 Enter a name for the organization, and, optionally, a description and image
    URL for the organization's home page.

 #.
 Select the "Create Organization" button.
-CKAN creates your organization and
+FMLD creates your organization and
    displays its home page.
 Initially, of course, the organization has no datasets.

 .. image:: /images/create_organization.jpg